-Most of us would acknowledge that tradition violations occur with regularity throughout our fellowship.
-Sometimes they result from a lack of understanding of the traditions on the part of the individual or individuals involved.
-At other times, they are a result of the misguided philosophy of the "end justifies the means."
+Most of us would acknowledge that Tradition violations occur with regularity throughout our Fellowship.
+Sometimes they result from a lack of understanding of Traditions on the part of the individual or individuals involved.
+At other times, they are a result of the misguided philosophy of the "end justifies the means".
 Sometimes they occur out of a misinterpretation of the principles of autonomy and group conscience.
-Occasionally self-will is the issue, expressed as "we are going to do it my way or no way."
+Occasionally self will is the issue, expressed as "we are going to do it my way or no way".

-Communications and open discussion of the issues are two important ways to avoid tradition violations.
-But remembering that NA is a spiritual fellowship based on principles can resolve many difficulties before they become violations.
+Communications and open discussion of the issues are two important ways to avoid Tradition violations.
+But remembering that N.A. is a spiritual Fellowship based on principals can resolve many difficulties before they become Tradition violations.

-The trustees receive letters almost every day on one tradition question or another.
-In this article you will find examples of the most frequently addressed issues, along with some advice on how such matters should be handled.
+The Trustees receive letters almost every day on one Tradition question or another.
+In this article you will find examples of the most frequently addressed issues along with some advice on how such matters should be handled.

-One letter we received concerned a meeting held in a recovery house and primarily attended by NA members who were once residents of that recovery house, as well as individuals currently residing in the house.
-The former residents were grateful for having been introduced to NA by that recovery house and for the caring and sharing they experienced while there.
-The recovery house regularly held fund-raising functions for their facility and these were announced at the NA meetings as a matter of course.
-In-house residents, as well as new members coming to the meeting, had difficulty distinguishing between what were NA announcements and what were the recovery house announcements.
-When someone informed the meeting that when these announcements were made at a meeting it constituted a violation of Tradition Six, the response was immediate anger that someone would attempt to interfere with their autonomy.
-Many felt that the member was nitplcking and should work their own program instead of judging and finding fault with them.
+One letter we received concerned a meeting held in a recovery house and primarily attended by N.A. members who were once residents of that recovery house, as well as individuals currently residing in the Bouse.
+The former residents were grateful for having been introduced to N.A. by that recovery house and for the caring and sharing they experienced while there.
+The recovery house regularly holds fund raising functions for their facility and these are announced at the N.A. meetings as a matter of In-house residents, as well as new members coming to the meeting, course. have difficulty distinguishing between what are N.A. announcements and what are the recovery house announcements.
+When someone informed the meeting that when these announcements are made at a meeting it constituted a violation of Tradition Six, the response was immediate anger that someone would attempt to interfere with their autonomy.
+Many felt someone was nitpicking and should work their own program instead of judging and finding fault with them.

-In another area, several members began attending prayer and meditation groups held at a local church.
-These members gained much from this and began to tell other NA members about it.
-Soon many NA members in the area were involved in the prayer and meditation groups.
-Some members then began distributing flyers at NA meetings about the prayer and meditation meetings and workshops.
-New members sometimes wondered if NA Itself was a prayer and meditation group.
-When informed that this was a violation of the Twelve Traditions, the response was that they were merely practicing the Eleventh Step and encouraging others to do so.
-They stated that the members in their area wanted these flyers and they would continue to provide them.
+In another area several members began attending prayer and meditation groups held at a local church.
+These members gained much from this and began to tell other N.A. members about it.
+Soon many N.A. members in the area were involved in the prayer and meditation groups.
+Some members then began distributing flyers at N.A. meetings about the prayer and meditation meetings and workshops.
+New members sometimes wondered if N.A. itself was a prayer and meditation group.
+When informed this was a violation of the Traditions, the response was they were merely practicing the llth Step and encouraging others to do so.
+The response was that the Fellowship in their area wanted these flyers and they would continue to provide them.